 Threats

-Fish and other aquatic creatures feast on sea cucumbers, especially eggs and young larvae.
-Additionally, especially in Asia, humans appreciate them, and some species are raised for culinary purposes.
+Fish, crabs and other aquatic creatures feast on sea cucumbers, especially eggs and young larvae.
 Some Sea Cucumbers expel adhesive webbing to trap their adversaries when they are threatened.

-- Sea Cucumbers jump from incredible depths and control their buoyancy.
+- They jump from incredible depths and control their buoyancy.

 FAQs